elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-key-characteristics-of-a-hypothesis-in-scientific-investigation.md

 url: /learn/biology/questions/what-are-the-key-characteristics-of-a-hypothesis-in-scientific-investigation
 score: -1.0
 related_article1:
-    id: 166919
+    id: 166914
+    title: >-
-    title: How do organisms acquire and utilize energy for their metabolic processes?
+        How do organisms respond to stimuli, and why is this important?
     subject: Biology
-    url: /learn/biology/questions/how-do-organisms-acquire-and-utilize-energy-for-their-metabolic-processes
+    url: /learn/biology/questions/how-do-organisms-respond-to-stimuli-and-why-is-this-important
 related_article2:
+    id: 166911
+    title: >-
+        What are the essential steps in designing an experiment?
+    subject: Biology
+    url: /learn/biology/questions/what-are-the-essential-steps-in-designing-an-experiment
+related_article3:
     id: 166916
+    title: >-
-    title: What processes are involved in growth and development, and how do nutrients play a role?
+        What processes are involved in growth and development, and how do nutrients play a role?
     subject: Biology
     url: /learn/biology/questions/what-processes-are-involved-in-growth-and-development-and-how-do-nutrients-play-a-role
-related_article3:
-    id: 166917
-    title: What mechanisms do organisms use for regulation, and why is it important for their function?
-    subject: Biology
-    url: /learn/biology/questions/what-mechanisms-do-organisms-use-for-regulation-and-why-is-it-important-for-their-function
 related_article4:
-    id: 166927
+    id: 166916
-    title: What are the methods and sources of nutrient acquisition in organisms?
+    title: >-
+        What processes are involved in growth and development, and how do nutrients play a role?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-methods-and-sources-of-nutrient-acquisition-in-organisms
+    url: /learn/biology/questions/what-processes-are-involved-in-growth-and-development-and-how-do-nutrients-play-a-role
 related_article5:
-    id: 166907
+    id: 166912
-    title: What is the role of observation in scientific inquiry?
+    title: >-
+        How do scientists analyze results to evaluate a hypothesis?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-observation-in-scientific-inquiry
+    url: /learn/biology/questions/how-do-scientists-analyze-results-to-evaluate-a-hypothesis
 ---

 &nbsp;